vinitshahdeo/Event-Loop-In-JavaScript/README.md

 > **Learn more about me [here](https://fayz.in/stories/s/1522/0/?ckt_id=ZGL1ZGVk).**

 #### Well, in this unprecedented time, you all have showed interest.
-I thank all of you for joining me.
-Stay Safe at home.
+I thank all of you for joining me. :hugs: Stay Safe at home.

 :mask: :house:
 <br><br>